Chrysalis-B/searching-for-javascript/README.md

 ## Setup

-The application expects mongo running on port `27017` and elasticSearch on port `9200`.
-The application expects the twitter api consumer key and secret to be saved as environment variables.
+The application expects mongo running on port `27017` and elasticSearch on port `9200` and the twitter api consumer key and secret to be saved as environment variables.

 To start the frontend & backend: